 Tier 2 Resident Labour Market Test

-We are OISC registered and, if you are already in the UK, we can submit your visa application and get it processed on the same day!
-Please note that we only have a limited number of slots each week, so it is advisable to apply as early as possible.
-Call our London Office on 0344 991 9222 for further details.
+We work with OISC registered organisations and, if you are already in the UK, can submit your visa application and get it processed on the same day!
+Call our London office on 0344 991 9222 for further details.

 Updated April 2013

 The Resident Labour Market TestIf you are a UK employer, you may want to recruit a skilled worker from outside the European Economic Area.
 If you choose to sponsor them for a Tier 2 (General) visa application, you must normally complete a Resident Labour Market Test unless the job to be filled is on the UK's Shortage Occupation List.

 The Resident Labour Market Test requires employers to advertise a position in the UK in certain prescribed ways to provide evidence to the UK Border Agency that there is no suitable worker already within the UK workforce who could do the job.
 You do not have to complete a Resident Labour Market Test if:

 - the job is on the Shortage Occupation List

 - the job is an Intra Company Transfer or

 - if the migrant is already in the UK in one of the following immigration categories namely: